EU says India, China violate carbon law

 FINES FOR OFFENDERS

-Penalties for breaking the EU law start at 100 euros ($130) per tonne of carbon airlines fail to pay for, while the cost of compliance is estimated at about 2 euros per passenger for a flight from Shanghai to Frankfurt.
+Penalties for breaking the EU law start at 100 euros ($130) per metric ton (1.1023 tons) of carbon airlines fail to pay for, while the cost of compliance is estimated at about 2 euros per passenger for a flight from Shanghai to Frankfurt.

 Opponents of the law accuse the European Union of imposing an extra-territorial tax and say it sets a dangerous precedent.